Skip to main content

 Automation and Pipelines – Triggering ingestion on external events, multi-step data transformation (ETL), human-and-AI-in-the-loop curation, branch-based workflow orchestration (BIDS-flux), observability dashboards, and idempotent processing over git/git-annex/DataLad.

-Experience Ledger – Compressing operational experiences into reusable knowledge: extracting failure patterns, resource baselines, and operational heuristics from execution logs (con/duct, con/tinuous, ReproMan) into a condensed, queryable knowledge base – a Frozen Frontier over raw operational data.
+Experience Ledger – Compressing operational experiences into reusable knowledge: failure patterns, resource baselines, and operational heuristics extracted from execution logs (con/duct, con/tinuous, ReproMan).
+Operational knowledge specific to the processing system, distinct from data knowledge about the datasets themselves.

 Domain Extensions – How the generic con/serve platform extends to domain-specific workflows like neuroimaging, genomics, or digital humanities, adding specialized formats, conversion pipelines, and publishing targets.